-- 1. Observation of teaching practice in our Trust or in the applicant's current school or academy; - 2.One or more additional panel interviews (for example, a panel made up of pupils from our school; - 3.A presentation; - 4.
-In tray exercises; and - 5.
-Psychometric testing. - 2.
-Those responsible for deciding the arrangements for recruitment to a specific post will determine the selection method(s).
-They will be relevant and appropriate to the role and will be based on the requirements for the particular post as set out in the job description and person specification. - 3.
-Candidates will be informed in advance if any selection methods are to be used in addition to a face-to-face interview and what these are. - 11.
-Level of language proficiency - Under the "fluency duty" (Part 7 of the Immigration Act 2016), public authorities are required to ensure that workers in public facing roles are fluent in English (or Welsh in Wales).
+- 1. Under the "fluency duty" (Part 7 of the Immigration Act 2016), public authorities are required to ensure that workers in public facing roles are fluent in English (or Welsh in Wales).
 Public facing roles are those members of teaching and support staff who, as a regular and intrinsic part of their role, are required to speak to members of the public (including students in schools). - 2.
-The Trust will accept a range of evidence of spoken English or Welsh language ability as follows: - competently answering interview questions in English or Welsh; - possessing a relevant qualification for the role attained as part of education in the UK or fully taught in English or Welsh by a recognised institution abroad, - passing an English or Welsh spoken language competency test or possessing a relevant spoken English or Welsh qualification at CEFR Level B1 or above, taught in English or Welsh by a recognised institution abroad (and from September 2017 this includes Welsh second language GCSE). - 12.
-Pre-employment checks - 1.
-An offer of appointment to the successful applicant will be conditional upon the following: - 1.receipt of at least two satisfactory written references (one of which must be their current or most recent employer); - 2.verification of the applicant's identity, preferably from current photographic ID and proof of address; - 3.verification of the applicant's medical fitness; - 4.verification of qualifications where relevant; - 5.verification of professional status where applicable.
-For teachers, this will include checking that the individual has the required teaching qualification and has successfully completed any statutory induction, if required, through the Teacher Services System; - 6.satisfactory enhanced DBS check (see Section 13); - 7. satisfactory online searches (see Section 8) - 8. for management positions (Applicable to governors/trustees, Headteachers, members of the Senior Leadership Team and departmental heads only), verification that they are not subject to a section 128 direction by checking the Teacher Services System; - 9. for teachers and other employees who hold QTS who are working in non-teaching roles, verification that they are not subject to a prohibition order by checking the Teacher Services System;
+The Trust will accept a range of evidence of spoken English or Welsh language ability as follows: - competently answering interview questions in English or Welsh; - possessing a relevant qualification for the role attained as part of education in the UK or fully taught in English or Welsh by a recognised institution abroad, - passing an English or Welsh spoken language competency test or possessing a relevant spoken English or Welsh qualification at CEFR Level B1 or above, taught in English or Welsh by a recognised institution abroad (and from September 2017 this includes Welsh second language GCSE).

+12. Pre-employment checks

+- An offer of appointment to the successful applicant will be conditional upon the following: - 1. receipt of at least two satisfactory written references (one of which must be their current or most recent employer); - 2. verification of the applicant's identity, preferably from current photographic ID and proof of address; - 3. verification of the applicant's medical fitness; - 4. verification of qualifications where relevant; - 5. verification of professional status where applicable.
+For teachers, this will include checking that the individual has the required teaching qualification and has successfully completed any statutory induction, if required, through the Teacher Services System; - 6. satisfactory enhanced DBS check (see Section 13); - 7. satisfactory online searches (see Section 8) - 8. for management positions (Applicable to governors/trustees, Headteachers, members of the Senior Leadership Team and departmental heads only), verification that they are not subject to a section 128 direction by checking the Teacher Services System; - 9. for teachers and other employees who hold QTS who are working in non-teaching roles, verification that they are not subject to a prohibition order by checking the Teacher Services System;